zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 Moderate Defilement Cleanses Subtle Defilement Removes, Removes, Infertility Leads to.
-Again, the bhikkhu himself has his own Raga Malaya, Dveshamala, Moha Malaya, Mana Malaya, Visual acuity, impurity, impurity, blindness, blindness, ignorance, Lack of wisdom, destructiveness, proves that Nirvana does not exist, Removes, distances, makes unproductive.
+Again, the bhikkhu himself has his own Raga Malaya, Dveshamala, Moha Malaya, Mana Malaya, Visual acuity, impurity, impurity, blindness, blindness, ignorance, Lack of wisdom, destructiveness, proves that Nibbana does not exist, Removes, distances, makes unproductive.
 Again or in terms of consensus Superstition blows.
 Removes.
 Away.
 Leads to infertility. good Thought, mythical thought is a word, mythical word, a word